Brandon Phillips: Diablos Rojos del México

 On July 15, 2019, Phillips signed with the Diablos Rojos del México of the Mexican League.
-During the season he played in 36 games.
-He batted .267/.327/.420 with 35 hits in 131 at bats.
-He had 3 home runs, 11 doubles and 15 RBIs.
+During the season, he played in 36 games.
+Phillips batted .267/.327/.420 with 35 hits in 131 at bats.
+He had three home runs, 11 doubles and 15 RBIs.
 Phillips elected free agency on October 5, 2019.

 Baseball Brilliance

-In July 2020, Phillips played in 8 games for the Baseball Brilliance of the Yinzer Baseball Confederacy.
-Phillips had 5 hits in 35 plate appearances for the Brilliance, with a .152/.200/.333 batting line.
-One of those 5 hits included a July 11 home run against the Steel City Slammin' Sammies at Washington Wild Things Park.
+In July 2020, Phillips played in eight games for the Baseball Brilliance of the Yinzer Baseball Confederacy.
+Phillips had five hits in 35 plate appearances for the Brilliance, with a .152/.200/.333 batting line.
+One of those five hits included a July 11 home run against the Steel City Slammin' Sammies at Washington Wild Things Park.

 Lexington Legends

 On August 19, 2020, Phillips joined the Lexington Legends in their Battle of the Bourbon Trail series.
 On August 22, Phillips hit a walk-off homer for the Legends, his third homer in three games for the team.

 In 2021, the Legends moved to the Atlantic League of Professional Baseball and Phillips became a co-owner of the club in the offseason.
 On May 31, 2021, the Legends announced he was officially signed as a player, thus becoming the first Atlantic League player to appear on a roster for a team they co-own.
+He appeared in 54 games, posting a .276/.335/.507 line with 14 home runs and 52 RBIs, as the Legends went on to win the ALPB Championship.
+In 2022, Phillips played in 40 games, slashing .250/.320/.391 with four home runs and 18 RBIs.
+Following the season, the club was sold to a new ownership group and Phillips left the franchise.

 Personal life

-Phillips has a daughter, Bailey Quinn Phillips with his partner, fitness model and professional wrestler Jade Cargill.
+Phillips has a daughter with his wife, fitness model and professional wrestler Jade Cargill.

+In March 2023, Phillips and Cargill were announced as owners of the Texas Smoke, the fourth franchise of Women's Professional Fastpitch (WPF), based in Austin, Texas.

+The Texas Smoke won the 2023 WPF regular season with a record of 22–14 and then swept the USSSA Pride in the inaugural Women's Professional Fastpitch championship series with an impressive 14–2 win.